hairyjay/PSInet/README.md

 ### ASR results
-Updated result of WSJ data
+TO-DO: Update result of WSJ data

 We list the character error rate (CER) and word error rate (WER) of major ASR tasks.